OxfordSemantic/AdvancedWorkshop/3_2-ComplexCalculations/3_2-ComplexCalculations.md

 <br>
 <br>

-BINDS calculate an expression and store result in a variable.
+BINDS calculate the value of an expression and store result in a variable.

-This can be done with inbuilt RDFox functions or hand written mathematical expressions.
+This can be done with built-in RDFox functions or hand-written mathematical expressions.

 In practice it's very common to construct complex results using several rules - breaking the problem down into bite sized chunks.